flub78/multitenant/doc/development/code_generation.md

 ## Workflow

 * Define the database schema, include the metadata as json stings comment.
-* During development, the metadata can also be changed in the metadata CRUD
+* During development, the metadata can also be changed in the metadata database table.
 * Run the code generator to generate the code.
 * Test
 * Do not forget to update the migration files and the test database